danchengash/pubspec-dependency-sorter/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-This package helps developer to sort the flutter and dart packages alphabetically, This makes it easier when managing too many packages
+This package helps developer to sort the flutter/dart packages and plugins alphabetically, This makes it easier when managing too many packages and when working with teams

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+[sort dependencies]
+[prevent dependecy conflicts]

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+Install flutter,dart sdk.
+Add pubsec_dependecy_sorter to your pubsec.yaml

 ## Usage